 The app became one of the most prominent task management suites on the Apple ecosystem.
-It is an often recommended solution for to-do, especially if investing into Getting Things Done workflows.
+It is an often recommended solution for to-do, especially if investing in Getting Things Done workflows.

-But, it also comes with a fairly high price and a learning curve.
+However, it also comes with a relatively high price and a learning curve.
 Is OmniFocus worth the effort, and can the solution help you with your productivity needs?
 I’ll go through all the features in detail and let you decide what you think about them.

 This release is the successor of the already popular task management suite OmniFocus 2.